HomerReid/meep_adjoint/docs/Tutorial/index.rst

            and its performance.

-           The initialization phase also typically involves setting appropriate customized values for the many ::`configuration options <Customization>` affecting the behavior of :obj:`meep_adjoint`.
+           The initialization phase also typically involves setting appropriate customized values for the many :ref:`configuration options </Customization/index>` affecting the behavior of :obj:`meep_adjoint`.